UCLcaozhiyu/CASA0018-Deep-Learning-for-Sensor-Networks-Water-Flow-Detection/README.md

 - Employed data augmentation techniques, like time shift and noise injection, to enhance model robustness.

 ### Hardware Design and Testing
-- Designed waterproofing solutions and conducted hardware testing, particularly with the newly acquired Arduino Nano 33 BLE.
+- Designed waterproofing solutions and conducted hardware testing, particularly with the newly acquired Arduino Nano 33 BLE REV2.

 ### Challenges and Improvements
 - Identified challenges with datasets and models, proposing improvements such as adding complex environmental sounds and adjusting frequency ranges.